memgraph/docs/memgraph_versioned_docs/version-2.3.1/connect-to-memgraph/drivers/php.md

 Node 1: Hello, World!
 ```

+_If you run apache/nginx instance you can open your project in web browser and you will get same result._

 ## Where to next?

+To learn more about using PHP Bolt libary take a look at readme and wiki at https://github.com/neo4j-php/Bolt.

 For real-world examples of how to use Memgraph, we suggest you take a look at
 the **[Tutorials](/tutorials/overview.md)** page.
 You can also browse through